 - dash pepper

-Heat a cast iron pan on medium heat with a little avocado or other high heat oil.
+- Heat a cast iron pan on medium heat with a little avocado oil or other high heat oil.

-Place a flour tortilla in the pan.
+- Place a gluten free flour tortilla in the cast-iron skillet.
 Add cheese, squash, and spinach on top of the tortilla.

 - Cover with another tortilla and cook for 3 minutes.